Magix Movie Edit Pro 2015 is the latest incarnation of Magix feature rich consumer level video editing software program.

 Using these “proxy” files you can happily work away on your project without worrying about freezes and crashes.

-When you have reached your final decision regarding your project and it is time to create the final file the program uses the original high resolution files to do so.
+When you have reached your final decision regarding your project and it is time to create the final product, the program uses the original high resolution assets to do so.

 XAVCS Video File Support

-For a full rundown on file input and output compatibility click here:
+For a full rundown on input and output compatibility click here:

 Transitions and the GPU